Introduction

 The implementation of e-invoicing in GST was suggested at the 39th GST Council meeting and the said scheme was applied with specific QR codes effective from 1st October 2020 during the coronavirus pandemic.

 Ultimately, the government launched the trial version of GST e-invoicing.
 This is one of the famous and convenient mechanisms of invoicing as suggested by the GST Council.
 The system of GST e-invoicing will provide the categories where the taxpayer can access and fill the invoice as per the turnover and conditions.
-The GST provisions provide that a taxpayer whose turnover is exceeding 500 Crore or more has to fill the GST e-invoice through the GST portal.
+The GST provisions provide that a taxpayer whose turnover is exceeding 500 Crore or more has to fill out the GST e-invoice through the GST portal.

 It is undoubtedly a good decision to adopt a new system for indirect tax, however, some challenges need to be acknowledged too.
 In a country like India, GST is just a starting process but to some extent, the country has grown significantly due to large internet coverage all across the country.
 Still, the country is facing a lack of infrastructure.